-The Project Approach, a specific kind of project-based learning, brings a number of advantages to any classroom and represents best practices in 21st-century education.
+A Project Approach, a specific kind of project-based learning which brings several advantages to any classroom and represents best practices in 21st-century education.
 It fits securely within both a long history of innovative teaching and learning practices-dating back, at least, to the 16th century-and within the framework of today's growing body of research on what students need to find success and fulfillment in the current (and future) world.

-The Project Approach refers to a set of teaching strategies that enable teachers to guide students through in-depth studies of real-world topics.
+Project, inquiry-based learning refers to a set of teaching strategies that enable teachers to guide students through in-depth studies of real-world topics.
 Projects have a complex but flexible framework within which teaching and learning are seen as interactive processes.

-When teachers implement the Approach successfully, students feel highly motivated and actively involved in their own learning, leading them to produce high-quality work and to grow as individuals and collaborators.
+When teachers implement the approach successfully, students feel highly motivated and actively involved in their own learning, leading them to produce high-quality work and to grow as individuals and collaborators.